Pixelon: iBash '99

 The party event for Pixelon's product launch, called "iBASH '99", was held October 29, 1999, at the MGM Grand Las Vegas, at a reported cost of US$16 million.
-The lineup featured performances by Chely Wright, LeAnn Rimes, Faith Hill, Dixie Chicks, Sugar Ray, Natalie Cole, KISS, Tony Bennett, the Brian Setzer Orchestra, and a reunion of the Who.
+The lineup featured performances by Chely Wright, LeAnn Rimes, Faith Hill, Dixie Chicks, Sugar Ray, Natalie Cole, Kiss, Tony Bennett, the Brian Setzer Orchestra, and a reunion of the Who.

 Pixelon announced that iBash would be broadcast over the Internet as a technology demonstration.
 The live stream displayed error messages to thousands of people, and most of those watching the concert did so with Microsoft's streaming software instead of Pixelon's.
 Pixelon leased the large video screen on One Times Square in New York City to show an eight-hour-plus live feed of the event.
-An edited 2-hour show aired on October 30, 1999 on Pax TV (now known as Ion Television).
+An edited 2-hour show aired on October 30, 1999, on Pax TV (now known as Ion Television).

 iBash was produced by Woody Fraser Productions and was hosted live by David Spade and Cindy Margolis.
 The Who later released their set as a DVD titled The Vegas Job, featuring two short pre-show interviews with Roger Daltrey and John Entwistle, and a short after-crash interview with David Kim Stanley admitting to embezzlement.

 Aftermath

-The history of the company has been the subject in 2019 National Geographic's docudrama miniseries Valley of the Boom.
+The history of the company was covered in the 2019 National Geographic's docudrama miniseries Valley of the Boom.